 (2) proctored examinations

 Proctoring of exams is used when deemed essential to program integrity.
-Decisions regarding proctoring are made at the school or academic department level.
+Decisions regarding proctoring are made at the college or academic department level.
 Online@JSU currently provides a remote online proctoring solution and guidance through the Online@JSU web site to help instructors choose appropriate configurations.
-JSU’s chosen online remote proctoring solution provides the following technology and features: 1) students are authenticated into the proctoring service though the Canvas LMS, 2) a user-provided web cam keeps the user visible during the entire exam session, which is recorded, 3) the user’s computer screen is recorded during the entire exam session, 4) user authentication requiring a government issued photo ID before exam can be opened, 5) environment scan using web cam to ensure no one else is in the testing room and no unauthorized tools or information are available to the user, 6) various options for live monitoring by a remote online proctor, instructor review of proctoring session after the fact, proctor flagging of questionable activity, a locked down testing environment which prevents users from exploring computer resources outside of the test itself or printing/capturing test questions, 7) a variety of other options for test security and integrity.
-The currently supported official remote online proctoring solution is Honorlock (Student Tutorial; Faculty Tutorial) and is deployed in a university-pay arrangement.
-In addition, traditional face-to-face proctors can be used as an alternative in unique situations, but the instructor must approve the selected proctor, proctors must verify identity of students by requiring a government-issued photo ID, and must adhere to any other requirements stated by the instructor.
-Certain programs have opted to use alternative remote proctoring solutions due to their assessment methods.
+JSU’s chosen online remote proctoring solution maintains student privacy while providing the following technology and features: 1) students are authenticated into the proctoring service though the Canvas LMS, 2) a user-provided web cam keeps the user visible during the entire exam session, which is recorded, 3) the user’s computer screen is recorded during the entire exam session, 4) user authentication requiring a government issued photo ID before exam can be opened, 5) environment scan using web cam to ensure no one else is in the testing room and no unauthorized tools or information are available to the user, 6) various options for live monitoring by a remote online proctor, instructor review of proctoring session after the fact, proctor flagging of questionable activity, a locked down testing environment which prevents users from exploring computer resources outside of the test itself or printing/capturing test questions, 7) a variety of other options for test security and integrity.
+The currently supported official remote online proctoring solution is Honorlock (Student Tutorial; Faculty Tutorial) and is deployed in a university-pay arrangement (no cost to students).
+In addition, traditional face-to-face proctors can be used as an alternative in unique situations, but the instructor must approve the selected proctor, proctors must verify identity of students by requiring a government-issued photo ID, and must adhere to any other requirements stated by the instructor, all while maintaining student privacy and ensuring students are notified of any associated cost to them.
+Appropriate configuration of proctoring software and services ensures a student admitted to the University and registered for courses is the same student accessing and completing an exam and receiving a grade and credit.
+Certain programs have opted to use alternative remote proctoring solutions due to their assessment methods, but these methods must meet the same requirements as described above.
 While JSU covers the cost of Honorlock proctoring, students may be responsible for costs associated with traditional face-to-face proctors and other remote online proctoring solutions.
 This is made clear in the Guide for Online Students web page under Exams and Proctoring and on the Tuition and Fees web page.